 The number of times the Board has formerly met and the number of meetings attended by Directors during the financial year are reported in the Directors' Report.
-The Board Charter dictates that the Board will hold 10 scheduled meetings each year and, other meetings may be held at short notice as required.
-Commencing January 2015, the Board has resolved to hold 8 scheduled meetings per year.
+The Board Charter dictates that the Board will hold 8 scheduled meetings each year and, other meetings may be held at short notice as required.